LAUREL KRAUSE, April 25, 2011

 Allison and most everyone her age back then was pissed off at the US Government.
 By 1968, Allison was protesting the draft and the war in Vietnam with all her friends … no one wanted to die for the war in Vietnam.
 Male friends her age were required to participate in a lottery, being drafted into the war.
 To escape the draft, many peaceful folks enrolled in college or dodged the draft by going to Canada as it became impossible to get Conscientious Objectors status.
 If you drew a bad lottery number based on birthdate, you were forced to make some very serious decisions.

-As the Vietnam war progressed and President Nixon was re-elected in ’68, Nixon grandstanded on his secret plan to end the war as he covertly full-throttled secret bombings in Laos and Cambodia that started early in his second term in 1969.
+As the Vietnam war progressed and President Nixon was elected in ’68, Nixon grandstanded on his secret plan to end the war as he covertly full-throttled secret bombings in Laos and Cambodia that started early in his first term in 1969.

 Stoking the embers of the Indochine wars and the war at home, President Nixon and his co-hort were working with the Huston Plan http://bit.ly/gIYTD1 taking aim at America’s younger generation like a enemy camp.
 At the end of the 60s, it had become open season on American youth against the war … a tsunami of persecution, including deadly harassment from the Nixon administration, the Dept. of Justice, the FBI, cointelpro … doing it the J. Edgar Hoover way with help from the Dept. of Defense.
 Check out this photo album on the folks behind the Kent State Massacre. http://on.fb.me/hFGAgK